lc00/wiki-experiment/Amazon-Web-Services.md

 * S3: Storage and backup
 * EBS Volume: Hard drive for a compute resource

+### Shared Responsibility Model

+* Customer is responsible for their data, application and data encryption, OS and Network access control
+* AWS is responsible for the computing, storage, database, networking, regions, availability zones, and edge locations

 ## EC2

 * EC2 is the compute power, not the hard drive (that's the attached EBS)